 Below are some general points to keep in mind about shipping breast milk.

-- Always research the local rules and laws of shipping breast milk in your region and the region you intend to ship the milk.
+- Always research the local rules and laws of shipping breast milk in your region and the region you intend to post the milk.

 - Do not cut costs by choosing inferior quality packaging material or skimping on dry ice.
 The quality of packaging material could significantly influence the life of breast milk.